ExpressenAB/exp-containership/Quickstart.md

 % node_modules/.bin/exp-containership init
 ```

-This should exit with an error message telling you how to install docker software.
+Exp-containership will notice you don't have docker installed and open up a tab in your browser with download instructions.
-After everything is installed, run the command again:
+After everything is installed (it will take a while...), run the command again:

 ```
 % node_modules/.bin/exp-containership init